AustinDNelson/ai-starcraft/README.md

 Final Thoughts

-If I were to do this over again knowing what I know now, I would set my expectations far, far lower.
+If I were to do this over again knowing what I know now, I would set my expectations far, far lower for the time I had.